DEGIRO ReviewOpen Account

 - Best Mobile Share Dealing 2017 – Financial Times/Investors Chronicle

-In all, more than 57 awards have been won by Degiro since it started just six years ago, which is a very impressive feat.
+In all, more than 57 awards have been won since it started just six years ago, which is a very impressive feat.
 As time goes on, this list will no doubt grow in size.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 75% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money.